louisbloom/telnet-gui/README.md

-# Telnet LISP
+# Telnet Lisp

-A minimal, embeddable LISP interpreter library written in C, designed to be integrated into GUI applications.
-This implementation follows traditional LISP naming conventions and provides a REPL for testing and demonstration.
+A minimal, embeddable Lisp interpreter library written in C, designed to be integrated into GUI applications.
+This implementation follows traditional Lisp naming conventions and provides a REPL for testing and demonstration.

 ## Features